tomtomdurrant/designer-plugin-threading-repro/README.md

 - Add and remove objects dynamically.
 - Built with Vue 3 and Vite for fast development.

+## Plugin installation

+To use the pre-built plugin, download the latest release from [the releases page](releases) and unzip the plugin to the `plugins` folder of your running project.
+The plugin will be available in the plugin launcher inside Designer, and via `http://localhost/` in the web-based plugin launcher.

 ## Prerequisites

 - [Docker](https://www.docker.com/) installed and running.